TASagent/TASagent.github.io/twitchBotFeatures/modFeatures.md

 * `!enable <command>` - Enables an existing (disabled) command
 * `!disable <command>` - Disables an existing (enabled) command, preserving its definition

+### Sloppy Mode

+Sometimes chat gets a bit cheeky and starts dropping in unicode characters that look like exclamation points to pretend that this bot is ignoring commands.
+You can shatter their dreams with SloppyMode.
+In SloppyMode, the character `ǃ` (LATIN LETTER RETROFLEX CLICK) as well as anything with "Exclamation" in its unicode character description, will work to trigger commands.

+* `!sloppymode` - Toggles the current SloppyMode State
+* `!sloppymode <State>` - Sets the current SloppyMode State.
+State can be `on` or `off`, though `enable`, `true`, and `activate` also work for `on`, and `disable`, `false`, and `deactivate` also work for `off`
+* `!sloppymode state` - Returns the current SloppyMode state

 ## TTS Management

 * `!set tts enabled` - Enables TTS